 I’m sure that Costco would not open a new store unless overall sales were expected to increase.
 Otherwise, why would they take on the overhead of another location?
 But if they were able to see slightly reduced sales at the surrounding locations from the potential ‘new’ store that were more than offset by the new sales, it would likely be worth their while.
-They would likely accomplish this in several ways:
+They would likely accomplish this in several ways.

-- Increased visits from current customers – We would likely fit in here.
+We would likely fit in here.
 My wife and I were talking about this and we might end up spending more on smaller trips, with the hope that we would offset purchases elsewhere.
 These would largely fall into items that we can’t buy regularly with our current once-every-four-to-six-weeks schedule, like milk, bananas, eggs and other items that we might prefer to buy at Costco, but will often buy elsewhere because going 11 miles out of our way for a ‘fill-in’ trip just won’t happen, whereas going a mile away would not be a problem.
 We’d just have to be careful that it was truly an offset, but regardless, Costco would likely benefit.

-- New retail customers – There are likely people living near us that simply choose not to go to Costco that might if one were closer, so you would likely attract a new customer base.
+There are likely people living near us that simply choose not to go to Costco that might if one were closer, so you would likely attract a new customer base.

-- New business customers – Along the same lines, many businesses like to stock up on supplies and ingredients from Costco.
+Along the same lines, many businesses like to stock up on supplies and ingredients from Costco.
 We have a large mix of businesses in the area, from retail to manufacturing, and many offices, and I would expect that if a Costco were to open, it would be attractive for businesses, which I know is a very lucrative area for Costco.